petrstepanov/petrstepanov.github.io/static/petr-stepanov-all.md

 Interests
 ---------

 Linux and open-source software.
-Hosting an [open-source project](https://github.com/petrstepanov/gnome-macos-remap) aimed at keyboard remapping under Linux (over 250 stars on GitHub).
+Hosting an [open-source project](https://github.com/petrstepanov/gnome-macos-remap) for keyboard remapping on Linux (300 stars on GitHub).